x

 The federal funds rate is an intrabank, overnight lending rate.
 The Federal Reserve increases or decreases this so-called "target rate" when it wants to cool or spur economic growth.

-The last change to this rate by the Federal Reserve came on December 18, 2024 and was the third decrease in the funds rate since March 2020, when the Fed began an aggressive series of cuts to support the economy as the pandemic upended everything.
-The current 4.5% rate is the lowest it has been since December 2022.
+The last change to this rate by the Federal Reserve came on December 18, 2024.
+That was the third decrease in the funds rate since March 2020, when the Fed began an aggressive series of cuts to support the economy as the pandemic upended everything.
+The current 4.25% to 4.5% range is the lowest it has been since December 2022.

 The Fed may establish a range for the federal funds rate or express a single value for this key monetary policy tool.